albertzoom11/ReserveID/README.md

 ## Challenges we ran into

 One of the major challenges we ran into was determining how to notify the user as to when they have to enter the store for their turn.
 We had limited experience with the notifications through the firebase and server so it took a while to get that to work.
 It took a significant amount of time to finish the website with the live timer through Javascript as well.
-By far the hardest thing was getting the server to be able to send notifications and interact with the app properly.
+By far the hardest thing was getting the server to be able to send notifications and interact with the app properly, as well as having multiple users in the stores communicate correctly with the server.

 ## Accomplishments that we're proud of